binaryfields/resid-rs/README.md

 - 0.8 - documentation and api refinements/internal cleanup
 - 0.9 - migration to Rust 2018
 - 1.0 - no_std support
+- 1.1 - more idiomatic implementation, removes interior mutability and improves support for async rust

 ## Credits